Areas of Practice

 Obtained reversal of district court's ruling that an unsecured creditor's objection to the confirmation of a debtor's Chapter 13 plan did not constitute an informal proof of claim, thereby allowing creditor client to receive payments under the plan.

-Successfully defended on appeal jury award of compensatory damages against insurance company (Carson v.
+Successfully defended on appeal jury award of compensatory damages for bad faith against insurance company (Carson v.
 Canada Life Assurance Company)

 Carson v.
 Canada Life Assurance Company, 28 Fed.
 Appx.
 262, 2002 WL 99736 (4th Cir.
 2002);